vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 96
 This practice is considered supreme because it implies a complete fusion of the adept with the Absolute.

-*Vāgbhava* , here as in stanza 69 of chapter 2 \(see above\), designates not the fi rst *kū ṭ * a of the *śrīvidyā* but the place where the four planes of the Word \( *vāc* \) are situated \( *bhavanti* \).
+*Vāgbhava* , here as in stanza 69 of chapter 2 \(see above\), designates not the fi rst *kūṭ* a of the *śrīvidyā* but the place where the four planes of the Word \( *vāc* \) are situated \( *bhavanti* \).
 This totality of the Word is to be visualized by the adept as shining in the “forest of the great lotus,” that is, the *akulapadma* , which, as we have seen in chapter 1, is, in this system, a white thousand-petaled lotus located on the summit of the *suṣumnā* , where the *vyāpinīkalā* of the *uccāra* of the mantra is located, pouring incessantly a fl ow of ambrosia \( *amṛta* \).
 The Dī explains that this fl ow of ambrosia is “the fl ow of the essence of the undivided divine Consciousness.”
 The adept is to have an intimate direct awareness \( *svātmatayā vimṛśya* \) of this.
 Note that the above visualizations are to be mentally “seen” in the yogic body of the adept; yoga and worship are inseparable.

 The footprint of the Master is the presence in this world of the supreme Śiva.
 Amṛtānanda quotes again the fi rst stanza of his *Cidvilāsastava* : “One is the form of Śiva, luminous by himself.
 One \[also\] is the ‘being’ \[ *tanu* \]